xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 Git is an essential system for version control.
 Suppose your Katalon Studio automation project involves several or more members.
 In that case, you should use Git or another source control system for managing change and configuration on your test project.
 You can share a Git repository across multiple team members to help improve the team's collaboration and productivity.

-Below are several benefits of using Git for your Katalon Studio projects:

-- Git allows undoing mistakes.
-The undo ability gives project teams the courage to try out ideas and concepts without worrying about the risk of breaking stuff, thus fostering a culture of innovation.
-- Git makes the team progress clearer:
-  - A commit in Git refers to a change in automation scripts that a team member makes, indicating the progress of tasks.
-  - Git supports comparing versions of code to show differences between commits.
-It is helpful to review a commit before it officially becomes final.
-- Git supports working offline.
-Being to work offline makes your team more fail-safe.
-Each member can perform everything on their computer, independent of possible infrastructure downtime.
-- Never losing data ever again.
-As daily work can be committed to the remote Git server, every team member working on a project has a full-fledged copy on their machine, including the complete change history of the project.
-- If any backup breaks down, restore it using any team member's local or Git repository.

 ## About Git Integration

 The Git integration supported in Katalon Studio is based on **EGit**.
 For detailed instruction, you can refer to the Eclipse Foundation document on [EGit/User Guide](http://wiki.eclipse.org/EGit/User_Guide).
 A typical workflow of Git integration with Katalon Studio is depicted in the following diagram: